lillwimberly/lillwimberly/README.md

 ### Frontend / Fullstack Develeoper

 - 🔭 I’m currently working on a redisgn of my portfolio page.
 - 🌱 Next, I want to learn...
-Next.js hehe
+Next.js hehe.
-- 📫 How to reach me: lillianwimberly@gmail.com
+- 📫 How to reach me: lillianwimberly@gmail.com.
-- 😄 Pronouns: she/her
+- 😄 Pronouns: she/her.
 - 🎨 Fun fact: I used to install world famous art for a living.